The Indiana Lemon Law Definition

 • The vehicle was out of service for over 30 business days for any combination of defects.

-If you don’t meet the requirements of the Indiana Lemon Law, the federal Magnuson-Moss Warranty Act provides much broader coverage than the Indiana Lemon Law.
-Contact us for more information.
+If you don’t meet the requirements of the Indiana Lemon Law, the federal Magnuson-Moss Warranty Act provides much broader coverage.
+Contact us to see if you qualify.

 What Does the Indiana Lemon Law Cover?